microsoft/onnxruntime-inference-examples/python/OpenVINO_EP/tiny_yolo_v2_object_detection/README.md

 # How to build

 ## Prerequisites
-1. For Windows, [download OpenVINO package](https://storage.openvinotoolkit.org/repositories/openvino/packages) select appropriate OpenVINO version, windows os and extract it.
-Run setupvars.bat file which is in the root directory of the extracted OpenVINO package to add OpenVINO libraries to PATH.
-2. Download the latest tinyYOLOv2 model from the ONNX Model Zoo.
+1. Download the latest tinyYOLOv2 model from the ONNX Model Zoo.
    This model was adapted from [ONNX Model Zoo](https://github.com/onnx/models).Download the latest version of the [tinyYOLOv2](https://github.com/onnx/models/tree/master/vision/object_detection_segmentation/tiny-yolov2) model from here.

 ## Install ONNX Runtime for OpenVINO™ Execution Provider
-Please install the onnxruntime-openvino python package from [here](https://pypi.org/project/onnxruntime-openvino/1.11.0/).
+Please install the onnxruntime-openvino python package from [here](https://pypi.org/project/onnxruntime-openvino).
 The package for Linux contains prebuilt OpenVINO Libs with ABI 0.
 ```
-pip3 install onnxruntime-openvino
+pip3 install onnxruntime-openvino openvino
 ```

 ## Optional Build steps for ONNX Runtime